Oyster farming on Georges River: Before commercial exploitation

 Before the arrival of the first European colonists, Georges River was different in several ways to now.
 The land adjacent to its shores was not urbanised, nor had there been extensive land clearing within the river catchment.
 The river itself was less silted.
 Mangrove forests were not as extensive, and much of their ultimate area was salt marsh habitat, now vestigial and endangered in the estuary.
 There were also large, naturally occurring oyster reefs in the estuary and Botany Bay.

-The extent of the natural oyster beds in New South Wales was mapped, as part of the work of a Royal Commission into the oyster industry in 1876, but these records were lost in the Garden Place fire in 1882.
+The extent of the natural oyster beds in New South Wales was mapped, as part of the work of a Royal Commission into the oyster industry in 1876, but these records were lost in the Garden Palace fire in 1882.
 It is known, however, that the natural beds in the Georges River estuary were once extensive; one natural bed, off Connells Point, was recorded as being a 1/4 mi long by 150 yd wide.
 The Royal Commission's report described the natural beds as, "close set clumps of five or six oysters and two or four clumps thick all over the bed, averaging about eighteen mature oysters beside spat on every 5 square inches over an unbroken bed of shell on a tolerably hard bottom".

 The river was used as a food source by the Aboriginal people who lived along its shorelines.
 The harvesting of seafood from the estuary by the traditional owners had little if any impact on the otherwise pristine state of the estuary environment.

 Oysters thrive in the waters downstream of Salt Pan Creek.
 In this part of the river, the right bank of the river (southern side) is a part of the traditional land of the Gweagal clan of Dharawal people.
 Opposite, on the left bank (northern side), are traditional lands belonging to either Dharug people or coastal Eora people, both of whom spoke a common language.
 Georges River Council acknowledges that the Biddegal/Bidjigal/Bedegal clan of the Eora are the original inhabitants and custodians of land and water in the Georges River LGA.

 For people living by the estuary, oysters were an important food.
 Over thousands of years, large middens consisting largely of oyster shells accumulated near the river.
 The contents of the Aboriginal middens reveal the species of oysters that were present before colonisation.
 The middens contain a mixture of the Native oyster (Ostrea angasi), also known as the flat or mud oyster, and the Sydney Rock Oyster (Saccostrea glomerata).
 The Native oyster became locally extinct in the Georges River, in 1896.

 The Aboriginal presence continued for many years after colonisation.
 An early oyster farmer recalled that there was a lone Aboriginal man living traditionally, in a rock shelter at Audrey Bay, Illawong, as late as the 1880s.
 There was also an unofficial Aboriginal settlement at Salt Pan Creek, until the early 1940s.